maticstric/ebukafy/README.md

       EXAMPLES
            To create an epub skeleton in the current working directory you can run

                 create-skeleton -a Homer -l grc -t 'The Odyssey' .

            Note the '' around the title since it's two words.
-You can do that same for the author if their name is made up of two words.